shamilton1/prc/registers/dnn.md

 design to this version from a pre-AXI version with minimal change.
 When all of the present input channels receive an active tvalid (and tready, if present, is asserted), an operation is validated and the output tvalid (suitably delayed by the latency of the core) is asserted to qualify the result.
-This is to allow a minimal migration from previous versions.
+This is to allow minimal migration from previous versions.
 If one channel receives tvalid and the other does not, an operation does not occur, even if tready is present and asserted.
 Unlike Blocking mode (which is fully AXI4-Stream compliant) valid transactions on an individual channel can be ignored in NonBlocking mode.
-For performance, ARESETn is registered internally, which delays its action by one clock cycle.
-The effect is that the core is still reset and does not accept input in the cycle following the deassertion of ARESETn. tvalid is also inactive on the output channel for this cycle.
+For performance, ARESETn is registered internally, which delays its action by a single clock cycle meaning the core is still reset but does not accept input in the cycle following the deassertion of ARESETn. tvalid is also inactive on the output channel for this cycle.

 ## Blocking Mode

-The term ‘Blocking’ means that each channel with tready buffers data for use.
+The term ‘Blocking,’ in this context means that each channel with tready buffers data for use.
 The full flow control of AXI4-Stream aids system design because the flow of data is self-regulating.
 Blocking or NonBlocking behavior is selected using the flow_control parameter or GUI field.
 Data loss is prevented by the presence of back pressure (tready), so that data is only